k9mail/k9mail-docs/docs/en/current/settings/general.md

 #### Colorize missing contact pictures

-If a contact does not have a picture, K-9 will create a "random" color for the contact based on their email address that will remain constant.
+If this is checked the place holder images for correspondents with missing contact pictures or ones not in your Contacts will be displayed in different colors.
 If this is disabled the images will be displayed with a grey background.

 #### Change colour when read